honeycombio/terraform-provider-honeycombio/docs/resources/api_key.md

 Creates a Honeycomb API Key.
 For more information about API Keys, check out [Best Practices for API Keys](https://docs.honeycomb.io/get-started/best-practices/api-keys/).

--> **NOTE** This resource requires the provider be configured with a Management Key with `api-keys:write` in the configured scopes.
+-> This resource requires the provider be configured with a Management Key with `api-keys:write` in the configured scopes.

 ## Example Usage